$0 Kenya → Canada Express Entry Guide — Quick-Start Checklist

 • Account holder's full name matching the passport

 KCB and Equity Bank are both well-known to IRCC officers and their statements are straightforward.
 Your bank should be able to produce this letter in two to three business days.
-Request it in person rather than by email to ensure the branch manager's signature and the bank's seal are on the original.
+Request the bank's official immigration letter and check that it contains the required account details.

 SACCO FOSA accounts

 FOSA (Front Office Service Activity) is the liquid side of a SACCO — it functions like a current or savings account.
 You can withdraw from it immediately via ATM or mobile transfer.
-IRCC accepts FOSA accounts as valid proof of funds.
+FOSA can be accepted as proof of funds when the funds are liquid and the SACCO supplies adequate documentation.
 You need an official letter from the SACCO confirming the account balance, opening date, six-month average balance, and withdrawal terms.

 SACCO BOSA shares